 Social media specialists spread awareness of their company’s brands or products by creating content for social media platforms, as well as engaging users and following online conversations.
 They generally strategize to determine the best ways to reach their target audiences and use tools to measure the effectiveness of their efforts.

 According to the BLS, a bachelor’s degree is required for most advertising, promotions, and marketing management positions.
 Social media specialists are categorized as public relations (PR) specialists, according to the BLS.
-Their data shows that the average annual salary for PR specialists was $60,000 in 2018, although earners in the top 10% took home more than $112,310.
-The BLS further projects that PR specialist careers will grow by 6% between 2018 and 2028, which is on par with its growth projection for the average occupation.
+Their data shows that the average annual salary for PR specialists was $62,810 in 2019, although earners in the top 10% took home more than $118,210.
+The BLS further projects that PR specialist careers will grow by 7% between 2019 and 2029, which is faster than the average growth projection for all occupations.